yogeshwaranm-turing/amazon-agentic/envs/hr_payroll/tools/interface_3/policy.md

 ---

 ### Key Behaviors and Conditions
 - Invoices must be associated with a valid worker, a linked contract, and a positive due amount.
-Draft invoices may be allowed but require confirmation before marking as paid.
+Issued invoices may be allowed but require confirmation before marking as paid.

-- Invoices may only be marked as paid if their current status is ‘approved’ or ‘sent’.
+- Invoices may only be marked as paid if their current status is 'issued' or ‘unpaid’.
 Payment confirmation should include timestamp and method.

 - Invoice status queries by organization should filter based on org ID and time range where applicable.